GioF71/upmpdcli-docker/README.md

 ## News

+### Tidal support is back

+We have a new, updated Tidal plugin for upmpdcli.
+I have contributed it to upmpdcli.
+See the git repository forks [here](https://framagit.org/medoc92/upmpdcli) and [here](https://codeberg.org/GioF71/upmpdcli).
+The plugin is built around [python-tidal](https://github.com/tamland/python-tidal).
+Building this plugin would not have been possible without this library, so a big thank you goes to [its author](https://github.com/tamland).
+Remember, this is not, in any way, supported by Tidal.
+It might stop working at any moment.
+Consider alternatives as BubbleUpnp, mConnect or similar software which are, to my knowledge, officially supported by Tidal.
+About the configuration, this time there is no need to go hunting for a valid access token: again, thanks to the advancements in the underlying library, you will be able to generate your own set of credentials from a valid username/password combination.
+Of course, a premium account of Tidal is strictly required.

-### Native Tidal support dropped
+~~### Native Tidal support dropped~~

-Upmpdcli does not support Tidal natively anymore.
+~~Upmpdcli does not support Tidal natively anymore.
 I have therefore removed the relevant environment variables and portions of the scripts which build the configuration file based on the mentioned environment variables.
 Of course, you can still stream Tidal to a upnp player created using upmpdcli using an application like BubbleUpnp, mConnect/mConnect Lite, etc.
-On a ARM-based single board computer like the Raspberry Pi and many others (example: an Asus Tinkerboard), you can still run (until Tidal does not stop this somehow) Tidal Connect, see [this](https://github.com/GioF71/tidal-connect) and [this other](https://github.com/TonyTromp/tidal-connect-docker) repository, and then stream direcly from the Tidal official applications.
+On a ARM-based single board computer like the Raspberry Pi and many others (example: an Asus Tinkerboard), you can still run (until Tidal does not stop this somehow) Tidal Connect, see [this](https://github.com/GioF71/tidal-connect) and [this other](https://github.com/TonyTromp/tidal-connect-docker) repository, and then stream direcly from the Tidal official applications.~~

 ### BBC